din14000/FunzingDemo/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to my awesome Funzing mini-project!

 This project has been created using **webpack scaffold**, you can now run